Gachl/RustRcon/README.md

 This project compiles with mono.

 This system is fairly stable.
-Check out the capabilities: net.connect rust.bloodisgood.org:28600
+Check out the capabilities: net.connect rust.bloodisgood.org:28450 or at http://bloodisgood.org/rust